 If you want to cook at home, do so during the holidays.
 No homemade meal feels better than during Thanksgiving or Christmas.
 Now those are special times where cooking at home is absolutely encouraged.

-Cook for love.
-Cook for company.
-Cook for joy.
-But don’t bothering cooking for the main purpose of saving money.
-Cultivate an abundance mindset to build your fortune.
+Cook for joy or cook for love.
+But don't bothering cooking your own food for the main purpose of saving money.
+Instead, cultivate an abundance mindset to build your fortune.
 Your time is extremely precious, especially if you have children and the older you get.